valkyrie-collab/Darling-In-The-Franxx-S2-Act-Done/ActI.md

 **[Visual: A sharp, jarring cut from the silent cosmic void of the VIRM armada back down to Earth.
 It is pitch black, dead in the middle of the night.
 Rain taps softly against a bedroom window.]**

 **[Visual: Close-up on 14-year-old Hiro’s face in bed.
 His eyes are shut tight, his brow furrowed in agony.
-We see quick, chaotic, surreal flashes of a burning red sky, giant mechanical hands clenching, and a beautiful, terrifying silhouette of a girl with glowing red horns.
+We see quick, chaotic, surreal flashes of a burning red sky, giant mechanical hands clenching, and a beautiful, silhouette of a girl with glowing red horns.
 As she leans closer, her hair billows violently around them—not just pink, but a cascading, unearthly storm of petals, like cherry blossoms caught in a wild, burning wind.
 Reaching out to him, grabbing his cheeks.
 She said...]**

 **Voice in Dream:** *"Darling...!"*